Information About Air to Water Heat Pump Prices

 In order to estimate the extent to which you will be able to benefit in terms of price efficiency ratio, two coefficients need to be considered:

 - The Coefficient of Performance (COP), which very much depends on the technical characteristics specified by the pump manufacturer.
 Typically, the COP for an air to water heat pump is around 3.3, what means that for every kWh of supplied electricity the pump generates up to 3.3 kWh of heat.
 The COP value is directly proportional to the conditions of the outside environment, which entails that a decrease in temperatures outside, will pose a downward pressure on the COP levels.

-The drawback to be aware of, when discussing the cost-heating efficiency rate of an air to water heat pump, is the pump’s heating performance contingency on the outside temperature variations.
+The drawback to be aware of when discussing the heating cost efficiency rate of an air to water heat pump is the pump’s heating performance is contingent on the outside temperature variations.
 In other words, the closer the outside and inside temperatures are to each other, the more cost-efficient your pump will be, whereas it won’t require considerable heating energy to warm the indoor space.
-Thereby, the efficiency rate of an air heat pump might fall if a high temperature output is demanded, consequently rising the pump’s running costs.
+Thereby, the efficiency rate of an air heat pump might fall if a high-temperature output is demanded, consequently raising the pump’s running costs.

 Get Quotes on Air to Water Heat Pumps!

 If you have decided to purchase an air source heat pump, but you are not sure which type you would like, we are ready to help you.
 Fill out the form on this page with your personal preferences and information, and we will provide you with up to four different suppliers of heat pumps.
 You are free to choose the offer that best suits your needs.
 The service is free, without obligation, and takes only a few minutes.